SteVwonder/Obsidian-Work-Vault-Template/README.md

 - Can use the same app (but separate vault) for Work and Personal
 - Lots of [plugins](https://obsidian.md/plugins)
 - Totally flexible and completely unopinionated
-	- This can be a curse if you start to start from zero, but bootstrapping yourself with someone else's templates and customizing from there solves this.
+	- This can be a curse if you start from zero, but bootstrapping yourself with someone else's templates and customizing from there helps

 Cons of Obsidian:

 - You can spend too much time optimizing your Obsidian workflow and lie to yourself that you are being productive.
 Ask me how I know 😆
-- Isn't as powerful as Notion when it comes to tables and acting as a lightweight database

 # Daily Note